mariusklocke/liga-manager-api/README.md

 ```

 For more information on how to manage containers, please refer to the [docker-compose CLI reference](https://docs.docker.com/compose/reference/overview/#command-options-overview-and-help)

+## Enable HTTPS

+The default nginx config for development contains configuration for HTTPS support.
+The only thing you need to do is to generate a certificate.
+You can use a self-signed certificate for simplicity, if you
+can tolerate the warnings in the browser.
+But there are already scripts helping you to generate a local CA certificate, which you can install in your browser or
+operating system.

+For generating a local root CA certificate, please refer to `docker/nginx/generate-root-cert.sh`.
+Please read the script
+and verify the paths are valid for your system before running.

+To generate a signed certificate for `localhost`, please check out `docker/nginx/generate-site-cert.sh`.
+Sames rules for
+that script: Please have a look inside, before running it.

+If you need to change paths, make your sure to reflect the changes in `docker-compose.yml` and your nginx configuration.

 ## OS users & file permissions